U.S. congresswoman carjacked at gunpoint in Philadelphia park

 By Steve Gorman

-Dec 22 (Reuters) - The FBI and police mounted a search for two men suspected of robbing U.S. Representative Mary Gay Scanlon of her automobile at gunpoint on Wednesday in a Philadelphia park following a meeting there with other elected officials, according to her spokeswoman and police.
+Dec 22 (Reuters) - Delaware state police have taken into custody five suspects after U.S. Representative Mary Gay Scanlon was robbed of her automobile at gunpoint in a Philadelphia park on Wednesday.

+The suspects were located in Scanlon's vehicle and investigation is underway, the police said, adding that additional details will be released once available.

-Scanlon, a Democrat who represents Pennsylvania's 5th Congressional District, was unharmed in the mid-afternoon carjacking, which occurred as she walked to her sport utility vehicle and was approached by two armed men believed to be 20 to 30 years of age, city police said.
+Scanlon, a Democrat who represents Pennsylvania's 5th Congressional District, was unharmed in the mid-afternoon carjacking which occurred following a meeting of elected officials as she walked to her sport utility vehicle, city police said.

-The suspects demanded the keys to her vehicle and she handed them over, at which point one man drove off in her car and the other got into a second SUV and followed as the pair made their getaway, according to police.
+Two armed men believed to be 20 to 30 years of age approached Scanlon and demanded the keys to her vehicle.
+One man drove off in her car and the other got into a second SUV and followed as the pair made their getaway, according to police.

 Several of Scanlon's personal and work-related items were taken in the stolen vehicle, police said.